fpcorso/data-blog/content/2023-11-25-querying-athena-from-python.md

 ---
-Title: Querying Athena from Python
+Title: How to Query Athena using Python
 Date: 11-13-2023 09:00:00
 Tags: aws, athena, boto3
 Category: Data Engineering
 Slug: querying-athena-python
 Authors: Frank Corso
-Summary: TBD
+Summary: Using AWS Athena?
+Learn how to perform queries from Python to get data from Athena.
-Description: TBD
+Description: Using AWS Athena?
+Learn how to perform queries from Python to get data from Athena.
 Status: draft
 ---
 AWS Athena is a great tool for querying large amounts of data in S3.
-However, querying from Python is not as straightforward as a normal SQL request.
+However, querying from Python is not as straightforward as a standard SQL request.

-In Athena, the queries are run asynchronously as it has to perform the scan of the data in S3.
-This means that when you run a query, you have to wait until the query's status is complete before getting retrieving the results.
+In Athena, the queries run asynchronously as it has to perform the scan of the data in S3.
+This means that when you run a query, you have to wait until the query's status is complete before retrieving the results.

 In this article, I'll explore how to achieve this in Python.